Get your copy of the definitive guide to threat intelligence.

 Kaspersky reports that a zero-day Microsoft patched this week, CVE 2019-0797, is being actively exploited by two espionage APTs, SandCat and FruityArmor.
 SandCat also uses CHAINSHOT malware and FinFisher/FinSpy.

 Researchers at Check Point describe "Operation Sheep," in which Chinese IT and services firm Hangzhou Shunwang Technology is apparently scraping data (contact lists, geolocation, and QQ messenger login information) from Android phones via some twelve Android apps infected through a data analytics software development kit.
 The applications are available through third-party stores and seem mostly to affect users in China.
 Check Point thinks the app developers and the stores have been unaware of the data collection campaign.

 Flashpoint researchers note an unusual point-of-sale campaign that's targeted mainly small and medium-sized businesses: DMSniff creates command-and-control domains using a domain generation algorithm.
 This makes the malware more resistant to domain takedowns by police or tech service providers.

-Today's edition of the CyberWire reports events affecting Algeria, Argentina, Australia, Bolivia, Chile, China, Colombia, Ecuador, India, Indonesia, Iran, Japan, Republic of Korea, Mexico, Pakistan, Russia, Saudi Arabia, Singapore, Sweden, Switzerland, Thailand, Turkey, United Kingdom, United States, Venezuela, and Yemen.
+Today's issue includes events affecting Algeria, Argentina, Australia, Bolivia, Chile, China, Colombia, Ecuador, India, Indonesia, Iran, Japan, Republic of Korea, Mexico, Pakistan, Russia, Saudi Arabia, Singapore, Sweden, Switzerland, Thailand, Turkey, United Kingdom, United States, Venezuela, and Yemen.